Classe prepa Nancy (2011-2011), Ecole Normale Superieure de Lyon (2013-2016), Mines Paris Tech (2016-2017)

 Altogether, I am always up for new challenges and I can do so because I am well surrounded by supportive human beings.

-This year, I am trying out different labs and I will have to pick end of June the one I want to join for the next 3 years!
-My main focus is steam cells, which are really cool cells.
-They have the ability to produce anything part of the body, from a lung to a liver cell but can also decide to hold back and keep being stem cell for some time.
+This year, I am trying out different labs and I will have to pick end of June the one I want to join for the next 3 years for a PhD!
+My main focus is stem cells, which are really cool cells.
+They have the ability to produce anything part of the body, from a lung to a liver but can also decide to hold back and keep being stem cell for some time.

 My first project was on wound healing and how cells realise they are not in contact with each other anymore in an open wound.
 If we do understand how they come to this realisation, then we can help them to better close the wound.

 Then I went on to growing cells called megakaryocytes which are the body’s factory producing platelets.
 When you cut yourself and start bleeding, platelets are the little bricks which repair the blood vessel and help stop the bleeding.
 Up to now, when people did not have enough of these platelets, they received transfusions from donors.
-Our aim was to to relying on donor and produce platelet by starting with people’s stem cells.
+Our aim was not to rely on donors and produce platelet from people’s stem cells.

 Every day is different when you are a researcher and that is what makes it so exciting!